 Perched on a mountaintop in central Spain, Toledo served as the Spanish capital until the 16th century.
 Because it was inhabited by Jews, Christians and Muslims for many centuries, the city is sometimes called the “City of Three Cultures.”
 Today, Toledo is a popular destination for its wealth of historic art and architecture that dates back to the Roman Empire.
 The best thing to do in Toledo is to get lost amid the medieval streets and admire the old architecture that includes a stunning cathedral, synagogue and mosque.

-See Also: Where to Stay in Toledo
+See Also: Top Things to Do in Toledo

 Cordoba is the capital of the Cordoba province in the Andalusian region of southern Spain.
 The historic quarter of Cordoba is a maze of tiny medieval streets, plazas and whitewashed courtyards all situated around the star attraction, the Mezquita.
 Initially built as a mosque, the Mezquita is now a glorious cathedral retaining most of its original architecture.
 Its forest of columns topped with Islamic-style red and white striped arches serves as a reminder of the glory and importance Córdoba held in medieval times.
 Other places of interest include the Fortress of the Christian Monarchs, the Street of Flowers, and the Old Jewish Quarter with its charming patios and souvenir shops.

-See Also: Where to Stay in Cordoba
+See Also: Top Things to Do in Cordoba

 San Sebastian is the capital of the Gipuzko province, located in the Basque country of North Spain off the coast of the Bay of Biscay.
 This beautiful seaside city is well-loved for its excellent beaches and outstanding culinary tradition.
 The Old Town features many historic buildings reconstructed in the 19th century after the city was nearly destroyed during the Napoleonic Wars.
 San Sebastian boasts also some of the best beaches in Europe with the most popular of these being Playa de la Concha, which offers sunbathing and water activities like swimming, kayaking and water skiing.